 In order to judge rightly it is extremely important to have sound doctrine.
 Besides being necessary for salvation, sound doctrine is also necessary to stay in the right track.
 Sound Doctrine is very important because what we believe affects our actions & our way of living.

 That’s why its so important to study a good translation of the bible (Authorized King James, Modern English Version, New King James) on our own, 2 Tim.
-2:15 and compare it with any other teaching, if we find contradictions, then there is something wrong with the other teaching.
+2:15 and compare it with any other teaching, if we find contradictions, then there is something wrong with the other teachings.

 We are living in perilous times and need to be very careful NOT to drift away or fall from grace, Gal 4:5.
 We are in times of the apostasy of the Church (departing from the true faith) and the Word of God tell us clearly what is the main reason for this to happen.

-“Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed ( G4337– giving attention) to seducing (#4108=deceitful) spirits, and doctrines (G1319– teachings) of devils” 1 Tim.
-4:1 See also Greek
+“Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed (G4337– giving attention) to seducing (#4108=deceitful) spirits, and doctrines (G1319–teachings) of devils” 1 Tim.
+4:1.
+See also Greek

 Many Christians don’t seem to understand this.
-Can we now understand better the words in Romans 16:17 ? this recommendation is to protect the Church & the sound doctrine, not to mark & shun people indiscriminately.
+Can we now understand better the words in Romans 16:17 ?
+This recommendation is to protect the Church & the sound doctrine, not to mark & shun people indiscriminately.
 I firmly believe we are in those last days the bible talks about and we are witnessing the apostasy in the Church right now.
-But thanks God we can avoid apostasy by living for HIM (not just pretending), by studying diligently the Words inspired by the Holy Spirit, and avoiding the teachers that bring false doctrines (contrary to the Word of God).
+But thanks God we can avoid apostasy by living for HIM (not just pretending), by studying diligently the Words inspired by the Holy Spirit, and by avoiding the teachers that bring false doctrines (contrary to the Word of God).

 “These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the Scriptures daily, whether those things were so” Acts 17:11

 We normally don’t see a call for spiritual discernment in the church.
-Could these be the main reason for the growing apostasy ?
+Could these be the main reason for the growing apostasy?
 Discernment should be highly valued & sought by Christians in these end times of deception.
 King Solomon requested God for an understanding heart to govern (H8199-judge) and discernment to distinguish between good and evil, & God was pleased.
 1 Kings 3:9

 For the LORD giveth wisdom: out of his mouth cometh knowledge and understanding.
 He layeth up sound wisdom for the righteous: he is a buckler to them that walk uprightly.
 Proverb 2:6-8

 In the New Testament the Greek word ‘krino’ (G2919) translated to judge, is an ambiguous word as well as in English and it means to separate, put asunder, to pick out, select, choose, to approve, to pronounce an opinion concerning right and wrong and also means to judge, to rule or to pronounce or pass judgment.
-According with the bible God call us to discern, there is a gift of ‘discernment of spirits’ (1.
+According with the bible God call us to discern, there is even a gift of ‘discernment of spirits’ (1.
 Cor.12:10), why does God give this if we cannot use it?
 Discernment is good & necessary it helps us to go in the right path but the bible call us not to judge in a way that condemns other, only God is the judge in this respect, He is All knowing & Just.

 “Judge (krino) not, and ye shall not be judged: condemned not, and ye shall not be condemned: forgive, and ye shall be forgiven.”
 Luke 6:37